The Shiba Inu: A Japanese Treasure Unveiled

 Can You Trust a Shiba Inu?

 Trust with a Shiba Inu is a two-way street.
 These dogs are fiercely loyal to their families and often form strong bonds with their owners.
 However, they are also known for their independent streak.
 Shibas are not naturally aggressive, but their independence can sometimes be mistaken for aloofness.
-Early socialization and training are essential to ensure they grow into well-adjusted, trustworthy companions.
+Early socialisation and training are essential to ensure they grow into well-adjusted, trustworthy companions.

 Are Shiba Inu Disobedient?